openstack/osprofiler/doc/source/integration.rst

 How to setup profiler notifier?
 -------------------------------

-  We decided to use olso.messaging Notifier API, because:
+  We decided to use oslo.messaging Notifier API, because:

   * `oslo.messaging`_ is integrated in all projects